nimwegenLab/E-Flow/ReadMe.md

 ```
 pl_index_file <- "index_plates.csv"
 pl_index <- read.csv2(pl_index_file, stringsAsFactors=FALSE, comment.char="#")
-pl_info <- pl_index %>% select(dir, antibiotic, date, author)
+pl_info <- pl_index %>% select(dir, empty, condition, date)
 ```

 Please notice that the structure of the file is arbitrary and it can be adapted to the user needs.
-But be aware that if at the end you want to merge this information with the final output of the algorithm, you need the field \empth{dir}, which must be written as absolute directory.
+But be aware that if at the end you want to merge this information with the final output of the algorithm, you need the field \emph{dir}, which must be written as absolute directory.

 ## Preprocessing step
 The filtering on the scattering is the most intensive part and it requires quite long time to be executed.
-To increase the speed, we can use the function \empth{plan} from the package \empth{furrr} (see the example file).
+To increase the speed, we can use the function \emph{plan} from the package \emph{furrr} (see the example file).

 ### Starting the preprocessing
 To start the preprocessing it is enough to call the function